V-Dr0id/insanity/README.md

 ![GitHub Logo](/images/download.png)

-for updates and promotions invloing the insanity project you can refer to our website
+for updates and promotions involving the insanity project you can refer to our website

   <span style="color: red">url! (website is still in development)</span>